Architecture¶

 6. Obsidian Sync Sidecar¶

-A Node.js process running ob sync --continuous from the obsidian-headless CLI.
+A Node.js process running ob sync --continuous from the obsidian-headless CLI, gated by sync-guard.sh.
 This keeps the vault directory synchronized with Obsidian's cloud sync service bidirectionally.

-ob login, stored in GCP Secret Manager, injected at container startup - Sync mode: Bidirectional -- changes from MCP clients propagate back to Obsidian apps and vice versa
+ob sync-setupwrites to~/.config/obsidian-headless/sync/<vault-id>/config.json, symlinked to persistent disk at/data/obsidian-config/config/ - Sync mode: Bidirectional -- changes from MCP clients propagate back to Obsidian apps and vice versa

 Process Management¶